Hamburger

 Turkey

-A participation exemption is provided to dividends derived by resident companies and institutions from other Turkish companies and institutions, venture capital investment funds, venture capital investment trusts and other investment funds (save for the earnings from funds with assets in foreign currency, gold or other precious metals and capital market instruments based on them).
-Dividends derived from other investment trusts are not provided with a participation exemption.
+A participation exemption is provided to dividends derived by resident companies and institutions from other Turkish companies and institutions, venture capital investment funds and venture capital investment trusts.
+Dividends derived from other investment funds and trusts are not provided with a participation exemption.

 Dividends derived from non-residents may also benefit from participation exemption.
 Such dividends are exempt from tax provided that: